vinnykawa/DVT-interview-weather-app/README.md

 - **React Native Maps**: For rendering maps within the application.
 - **Axios**: For making HTTP requests, including geocoding requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING](CONTRIBUTING.md) file for guidelines on contributing to this project.

 ## Acknowledgements